 The series will focus on Michael (played by Jeong), a first-generation Korean American struggling to rebuild his life after his marriage and career do not work out.

-Bae stated that his life would have been “personally tragic if it weren’t so funny,” according to Deadline.
+Bae stated that his life would have been “personally tragic if it weren’t so funny,”

 “Paul’s irreverent and unapologetic writing, along with Ken’s impeccable comedic skills makes this a project all of us at 3AD are very excited about,” Kim said.